AfzalivE/Android-app-generators/readme.md

-# Yeoman MVP RxJava : Yeoman MVP RxJava for Android
+# Yeoman MVP RxJava for Android
 This Yeoman generator is based on the work on Thomas Dalous's [YMCA Generator](https://github.com/otomatik/generator-ymca).
 All the code that is written by him is used in this project under his MIT license.

 ## Changes from YMCA Generator